Re: Identity theft

 A green hardliner has admitted that he passed illegally obtained documents to the DeSmogBlog website, well known for its dubious activist tactics.
-DeSmogBlog is funded by a convicted criminal, John Lefebvre, and run by a public relations operator named Jim Hoggan who takes money from "green business".
-Peter Gleick said he …
+DeSmogBlog is funded by John Lefebvre, and run by a public relations operator named Jim Hoggan who takes money from "green business".
+Peter Gleick said he obtained the documents …

 Lock him up!

 Hard to see the climate-gate leaker getting off so lightly if their identity was discovered.

 Who is "getting off lightly"?
 Heartland has sworn to see him jailed.